Iraneus/betamedneed/how.md

 You can follow updates on brain and neurological conditions on our social channels.
 See <a href="/services/updates" >Updates</a> page.

+You can join workshop to learn more about helpful resources.
+See <a href="/services/workshop" >Workshop</a> page.

 ![Order on Medneed](/images/illustrations/med-online.jpg)

 ## Placing an Order